 Kids’ collaborative art competition

-The European Patent Office (EPO) has launched a collaborative art competition for primary schools on the topic of sustainability, technology and innovation.
-The competition is open to any primary school located in any EPO member state, extension state or validation state.
-It is part of an exciting programme of activities to celebrate the 50th anniversary of the signing of the European Patent Convention.
+The European Patent Office (EPO) launched a collaborative art competition for primary schools on the topic of sustainability, technology and innovation.
+Any primary school located in any EPO member state, extension state or validation state could submit an entry.

 Why collaborative art and sustainability?